Kateryna Baindl vs. Caroline Garcia: Prediction and Match Betting Odds | China Open

 Kateryna Baindl vs. Caroline Garcia Trends and Insights

-- Baindl took down Yanina Wickmayer 6-3, 7-5 in the qualifying round on Friday.

-- In the WTA Tokyo, Japan Women Singles 2023 (her most recent tournament), Garcia was eliminated in the quarterfinals by No. 6-ranked Maria Sakkari, 2-6, 2-6.
+- Garcia is coming off a 2-6, 2-6 defeat at the hands of No. 6-ranked Maria Sakkari in the quarterfinals at the WTA Tokyo, Japan Women Singles 2023.

-- Baindl has played 22.2 games per match in her 28 matches over the past 12 months (across all court types).
+- Baindl has played 28 matches over the past year across all court types, and 22.2 games per match.

-- Baindl has played 22.5 games per match in her 18 matches on hard courts over the past year.
+- In her 18 matches on hard courts over the past year, Baindl has played an average of 22.5 games.

-- Garcia is averaging 23.2 games per match in her 63 matches played in the past 12 months across all court surfaces, winning 51.7% of those games.
+- In her 63 matches in the past year across all court types, Garcia is averaging 23.2 games per match and winning 51.7% of those games.

-- In 46 matches on hard courts in the past 12 months, Garcia has averaged 23.0 games per match and 9.8 games per set, winning 51.8% of those games.
+- On hard courts, Garcia has played 46 matches and averaged 23.0 games per match and 9.8 games per set.

 - This is the first time that Baindl and Garcia have gone head-to-head in the last five years.